j143/pub-sub/README.md

 Your system follows a simple but effective design, where subscribers receive messages through channels and access to critical sections (like modifying the `topics` map) is protected by the mutex.

+---

+Asking the AI chat, 8th October 2023

+Me:
+Hi, Let's continue our discussion here with:

+let's add the message queue functionality to our pub-sub system implemented so far.

+ChatGPT provided the code for message functionality.